kids encyclopedia robot

 Personal life

-Tharman is a fourth-generation Singaporean of Ceylonese-Tamil ancestry from the 19th century and an adherent of Hinduism.
+Tharman is a fourth-generation Singaporean of Ceylonese-Tamil ancestry.
 One of three children, Tharman is the son of Emeritus Professor K. Shanmugaratnam, a medical scientist known as the "father of pathology in Singapore", who founded the Singapore Cancer Registry and led a number of international organisations related to cancer research and pathology.

 Tharman is married to Jane Yumiko Ittogi, a Singaporean lawyer of Chinese–Japanese descent.
-She is actively engaged in social enterprise and the non-profit arts sector in Singapore.
+She founded and chairs Tasek Academy and Social Services, a local NGO, and is actively engaged in its initiatives for social development and sustainability.
 The couple have one daughter and three sons together.

-Tharman was an active sportsman in his youth, particularly in cricket and hockey and has highlighted his opinion that sports instils lessons for life.
+Tharman was an active sportsman in his youth, particularly in hockey, athletics, football, and cricket, and has expressed his views on how sports instils lessons for life.
 He spoke about sports as a form of education in Game for Life: 25 Journeys, published by the Singapore Sports Council in 2013, as "a huge deal for character...
 Children learn the value of teams.
 They learn the discipline of repeated practice, and how there is no other way to develop expertise.
 Plus, the ability to fall or lose in competition and pick oneself up... with humility."

 See also